 Federated authentication through SAML

-Additional information about network access methods for librarians and information professionals
+Additional information about network access methods for librarians

 The most common method of authenticating authorized users of ScienceDirect and Scopus is by Internet Protocol (IP) address authentication from computers within your organization's registered IP address range(s).
 This is the so-called "one-factor authentication," and automatically limits access to ScienceDirect and Scopus to the premises of your organization.
 To access your organization's subscribed content from outside the premises, please see the remote access options described on the ScienceDirect Access Methods page and on the Scopus Access page.